 Aspiring Scientists Summer Internship Program (ASSIP)

-2021 Aspiring Scientists' Summer Internship Program Applications open soon through Jan.
-31, 2021 with more prospective mentors than ever before!
+2021 Aspiring Scientists' Summer Internship Program Applications are open until midnight on Monday, Feb.
+8, 2021 with more prospective mentors than ever before.
 We will hold 2021 ASSIP in-person and/or remotely, in accordance with US and Virginia health and safety regulations.
-ASSIP orientation starts the summer session on June 21st, and ends with the poster and networking session on Thursday, August 12th.
+ASSIP orientation starts the summer session on June 21, and ends with the poster and networking session on Thursday, August 12.

 To apply, use the "Apply!" button below.

 About ASSIP 2021

 Students work one-on-one with faculty researchers at George Mason University and collaborating institutions using state-of-the-art technology to solve hypothesis driven questions in Biochemistry, Biodefense, Bioengineering, Bioinformatics, Chemistry, Computer Science, Cybersecurity, Earth Science, Climate and Ocean Sciences, Environmental Science, Genomics, GeoInformation Science (GIS), Mathematical Modeling, Medicine, Nanotechnology, Neuroscience, Serious Game Design, Mechanical Engineering, Electrical Engineering, Data Sciences, Astronomy, Physics, and Proteomics.